 1. Self Identify

-If you have been accepted for admission at SUNY Delhi and would like to register with the Office of Access and Equity Services, please submit the Connect with Access and Equity, form and upload or send all required documentation to:
+If you have been accepted for admission to SUNY Delhi and would like to register with the Office of Access and Equity Services, please submit the Connect with Access and Equity, form and upload or send all required documentation to:

 The Office of Access and Equity Services